 More than 90% of Dhammajarinee graduates go on to study at university and all students receive training in vocational skills to be self-sufficient.
+Comparatively, only 5% of children from low-income families in Thailand advance to higher education.
 The most inspiring feature of our graduates is the women they become — compassionate, self-actualized, empowered, and able to achieve their dreams while also lifting up others.
 Please enjoy some of their stories below.

 The Next Generation of Leadership at DWS